Telegram Channel Link: Paid Access Entry Point

 1. Open your channel in Telegram.

-2. Tap the channel name to open Channel Info.
+2. Tap the channel name at the top to open Channel Info.

-3. Your public link (t.me/username) is displayed at the top.
+3. Your public link (t.me/username) is shown under the channel name.

 3. Tap Create a New Link.